Jaded-Encoding-Thaumaturgy/lvsfunc/docs/installation/usage.rst

 -----------

 `lvsfunc` is a Python module,
-meaning it must be imported into your script before it can be accessed.
+which means you must import it into your script before it can be accessed.
 You can import it by doing the following:

 .. code-block:: py